Schwerin Castle

-Major parts of the current castle were built between 1845 and 1857, as a cooperation of the renowned historicist architects Gottfried Semper, Friedrich August Stüler, Georg Adolf Demmler and Ernst Friedrich Zwirner.
-The castle is regarded as one of the most important works of romantic Historicism in Europe and is designated to become a World Heritage Site.
-It is nicknamed the "Neuschwanstein of the North".
+Significant parts of the current palace were built between 1845 and 1857 as a collaboration between the eminent historicist architects Gottfried Semper, Friedrich August Stüler, Georg Adolf Demmler, and Ernst Friedrich Zwirner.
+The castle is regarded as one of the most important works of Romantic historicism in Europe, and is nicknamed the "Neuschwanstein of the North".

+In 2024, Schwerin Castle was added to the UNESCO World Heritage List.

 History

 Early years

-The first records of a castle at this location date from AD 973.
-There was a fort of the Polabian Slav tribe of the Obotrites on an island in the large lake of Schwerin.
+The first records of a structure at this location date from AD 973, a fort belonging to the Polabian Slav tribe of the Obotrites on an island in the large lake of Schwerin.

 In 1160, the fort became a target of Germanic noblemen planning to expand their territory eastward under the leadership of Henry the Lion (1129–1195).
 The Obotrites under Niklot destroyed the fort but left because of the Germanic military dominance.
-The German conquerors, however, recognised the strategic and aesthetically interesting location of the island and started building a new fort.
+The German conquerors recognised the island's strategic and aesthetically interesting location and started building a new fort.
 The foundation of the city of Schwerin took place in the same year.
 Schwerin became the seat of a bishopric.

 In 1167, Henry gave the County of Schwerin to his vassal Gunzelin von Hagen, and the rest of the country around the city was returned to Niklot's son Pribislav, forming a hereditary ducal line that lasted until 1918.
 In 1358, the County of Schwerin was purchased by the descendants of Niklot, who had been elevated to Dukes of Mecklenburg in 1348.
-They soon relocated farther inland from Mikelenburg, near the city of Wismar, to Schwerin.
-During the late Gothic era, the growing prosperity and position of the dukes led to a growing need for a representative castle, and this meant architectural changes to the fortress settlement.
+They soon relocated further inland from Mikelenburg, near the city of Wismar, to Schwerin.
+During the late Gothic era, the growing prosperity and position of the dukes led to a growing need for a representative castle, which meant architectural changes to the fortress settlement.
 The Bishop's House (Bischofshaus) from that period remains in a grave.